“By Way of The Funk”(2024)

 Choreography by Jawole Willa Jo Zollar

-The dance was in the spirit, to let go, really out of pocket.
+The dance was in spirit, to let go, really out of pocket.
 Effortless with dancers from the shadows to center stage, putting on sunglasses, thrusting, and lounging.
 It was sensational, in a group, the rave-party on stage had individuality in perfect harmony.